 The research test rigs available at the NNL Workington Laboratory will be on an industrial scale, acting as a link between low TRL robotics research and technology progression to TRL 9.
 (For more information, please see the NNL page on this website).

-The website listing all equipment will be launched in the Autumn.
-Until then, please contact the relevant facility.
-Contact details are listed below in the pink box:
+The Hot Robotics website (listing all equipment and facilities) will be launched in 2021.
+Until then, please refer to the information in the pink box:

 Hot Robotics Facility availability